USS Princeton (CG-59): Operation Enduring Freedom

+In 2003, the ship was assigned to Cruiser Destroyer Group 5 (Nimitz Battle Group)].

 Princeton aerial object incident

 While training in the Pacific Ocean, in November 2004 Princeton tracked unidentified flying objects that were capable of accelerating and maneuvering at extraordinary speeds.
 Princeton subsequently contacted two Navy F/A-18F fighters from who tracked and filmed their interactions with the objects.
 The incident was publicly disclosed in December 2017 with the revelation of the funding of the Advanced Aerospace Threat Identification Program.

 Hamid rescue

 On 21 July 2005, Princeton responded to a radio call from an Iranian dhow, named Hamid, that was dead in the water and in need of engineering assistance.
 A rescue and assistance team was dispatched to Hamid where it was determined that the engine would not start due to corroded batteries that were low on power.
 The batteries were removed and brought back to Princeton for maintenance, cleaning and recharging.
 Princeton rescue team restored power onboard Hamid, restarted the engines, and then provided minor medical assistance and fresh water to the dhow's crew.